luis198327/Personal-Trainer/README.md

 + Body section - this will contain:
     + A welcome message with main image
     + 3 main clickable box areas to navigate to the main content of the site, which are:
-        + Service offered.
+        + Services offered.
-        + Information about the personal trainer.
+        + Information about the personal trainer including a location map.
-        + Enquire page which will have a form to complete and show the location.
+        + an enquire page to submit details for the personal trainer to contact the user.
 + Footer section - this will include social media links for clients to follow the trainer.

 ### Structure